OldManUmby/DND.SRD.Wiki/pages/12.gamemastering/default.10.md

 ## Frightened

 - A frightened creature has disadvantage on ability checks and attack rolls while the source of its fear is within line of sight.

 - The creature can't willingly move closer to the source of its fear.

 ## Grappled

 - A grappled creature's speed becomes 0, and it can't benefit from any bonus to its speed.

 - The condition ends if the grappler is incapacitated (see the condition).

 - The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the *thunder-wave* spell.

 ## Incapacitated

 - An incapacitated creature can't take actions or reactions.

 ## Invisible

 - An invisible creature is impossible to see without the aid of magic or a special sense.
 For the purpose of hiding, the creature is heavily obscured.
 The creature's location can be detected by any noise it makes or any tracks it leaves.

 - Attack rolls against the creature have disadvantage, and the creature's attack rolls have advantage.

 ## Paralyzed

 - A paralyzed creature is incapacitated (see the condition) and can't move or speak.

 - The creature automatically fails Strength and Dexterity saving throws.

 - Attack rolls against the creature have advantage.

 - Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.

 ## Petrified

 - A petrified creature is transformed, along with any nonmagical object it is wearing or carrying, into a solid inanimate substance (usually stone).
 Its weight increases by a factor of ten, and it ceases aging.

 - The creature is incapacitated (see the condition), can't move or speak, and is unaware of its surroundings.

 - Attack rolls against the creature have advantage.

 - The creature automatically fails Strength and Dexterity saving throws.

 - The creature has resistance to all damage.

 - The creature is immune to poison and disease, although a poison or disease already in its system is suspended, not neutralized.

 ## Poisoned

 - A poisoned creature has disadvantage on attack rolls and ability checks.

 ## Prone

 - A prone creature's only movement option is to crawl, unless it stands up and thereby ends the condition.

 - The creature has disadvantage on attack rolls.

 - An attack roll against the creature has advantage if the attacker is within 5 feet of the creature.
 Otherwise, the attack roll has disadvantage.

 ## Restrained

 - A restrained creature's speed becomes 0, and it can't benefit from any bonus to its speed.

 - Attack rolls against the creature have advantage, and the creature's attack rolls have disadvantage.

 - The creature has disadvantage on Dexterity saving throws.

 ## Stunned

 - A stunned creature is incapacitated (see the condition), can't move, and can speak only falteringly.

 - The creature automatically fails Strength and Dexterity saving throws.

 - Attack rolls against the creature have advantage.

 ## Unconscious

 - An unconscious creature is incapacitated (see the condition), can't move or speak, and is unaware of its surroundings

 - The creature drops whatever it's holding and falls prone.

 - The creature automatically fails Strength and Dexterity saving throws.

 - Attack rolls against the creature have advantage.

 - Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.

-# Pantheons
+# Chapter ##: Pantheons

 The Celtic, Egyptian, Greek, and Norse pantheons are fantasy interpretations of historical religions from our world's ancient times.
 They include deities that are most appropriate for use in a game, divorced from their historical context in the real world and united into pantheons that serve the needs of the game.